BitcoinDesign/Guide/guide/designing-products/user-research.md

 -->

 ---

-Frameworks are helpful tools to organize user behavior.
-Our next section introduces one with a focus on the .

 Next we will look at why it is important to [get to know your users]({{ '/guide/designing-products/getting-to-know-your-users/' | relative_url }}) when designing bitcoin applications.